wdlinch3/aa_assignments/README.md

-# Advanced Astronomy @ TJHSST — Public Assignments
+# Advanced Astronomy — Public Assignments

-This repository contains **public releases** of Jupyter-based homework assignments for the Advanced Astronomy courses at Thomas Jefferson High School for Science and Technology (TJHSST).
+This repository contains **public releases** of Jupyter-based assignments from my Advanced Astronomy project.
+The goal of this project is to give beginning students in astronomy and astrophysics an opportunity to use professional-grade tools or something as close as possible to that.

-Assignments are released in a form suitable for student download and completion, and are organized by course:
+Assignments are released in a form suitable for student download and completion, and are organized into two courses suitable to a semester format:

 - `aa_ss/` — *Advanced Astronomy: Solar System*
 - `aa_u/` — *Advanced Astronomy: Universe*